maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 13.`\|`UE5HW`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Adjust the **Brush | Size** and select the 6 middle polygons.
 If you select too many you can press the <kbd>Shift</kbd> button to deselect them.
 It should be easy to pick the 12 triangles in the middle of the **H**.
 There should be 9 cubes above and below your selection.
 Make sure that you have selected the polygons along a single face.
-Use <kbd>Shift Left Mouse<kbd> button to erase any tris you do not want.
+Use <kbd>Shift Left Mouse</kbd> button to erase any tris you do not want.

 ![select middle triangles](images/select6Polys.png)